yvetterowe/yvetterowe.github.io/_posts/tech/2020-04-25-btc-transaction.markdown

 🔮(1) | owner: 🦹🏻‍♂️ | amount: 💰💰💰
 {% endsplash %}

-#### **Case 5.** 👩🏻‍🌾 tries paying 💰💰 to 🦹🏻‍♂️ by modifying UTXO amount
-She needs to pay 🦹🏻‍♂️ 💰💰, but she only owns 💰.
-She’s gonna try her luck by redeeming more than she owns.

-{% splash %}
-let alicePayBobWithFakeAmount: Transaction = .standard(
-    id: "🍾",
-    inputs: [
-        .init(
-            previousTxID: "🍹",
-            previousTxOutputIndex: 1,
-            signature: "👩🏻‍🌾🔐💰💰" // Though 🍹(1) only has 💰, she fakes the signature as if there are 💰💰 ),
-    ],
-    outputs: [
-        .init(recipientAddress: "🦹🏻‍♂️📮", value: "💰💰"),
-    ]
-)
-{% endsplash %}

-Hmm this is weird because she DID sign with her own signature.
-It turns out that even if the previous transactions is indeed only payable to her, she still can’t pass the signature verification because transaction amount is modified.

-{% splash %}
-😏 uh oh your transaction is denied.
-Reason: Invalid input signature
-Current UTXO pool:
-🍹(0) | owner: 🦹🏻‍♂️ | amount: 💰💰
-🍹(1) | owner: 👩🏻‍🌾 | amount: 💰
-🔮(1) | owner: 🦹🏻‍♂️ | amount: 💰💰💰
-{% endsplash %}

-#### **Case 6.** 👩🏻‍🌾 tries paying 💰💰 to 🦹🏻‍♂️ by redeeming 💰 twice
+#### **Case 5.** 👩🏻‍🌾 tries paying 💰💰 to 🦹🏻‍♂️ by redeeming 💰 twice
-She’s just really gritty, I know.
-This time, she tries another strategy by claiming same UTXO payable to her multiple times - so that she doesn't need to modify the transaction amount as before. 💰x 2 = 💰💰,  what a beautiful math.
+She needs to pay 🦹🏻 💰💰, but she only owns 💰now - so she's gonna try her luck by redeeming same UTXO payable to her multiple times.💰x 2 = 💰💰,  what a beautiful math.
 {% splash %}
 let alicePayBobDoubleSpend: Transaction = .standard(
     id: "🥂",